UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/README.md

 ## Project Documentation

-Welcome to the PawMate App, a MERN stack application designed for connecting dog owners.
+Welcome to the PawMate App, a MERN stack application for connecting dog owners.
 Below is a summary of the resources available in our project wiki:

 1. **Introduction**: Overview of the project and its objectives.
 2. **Getting Started**: Steps to get up and running with the application.